elastic/rally-eventdata-track/README.md

 3. major.minor (e.g. 6.2)
 4. major (e.g. 6)

-Apart from that, the master branch is always considered to be compatible with the Elasticsearch master branch.
+Apart from that, the master branch is always considered to be compatible with the Elasticsearch main branch.

 To specify the version to check against, add `--distribution-version` when running Rally.
-If the version is not specified, Rally assumes that you want to benchmark against the Elasticsearch master version.
+If the version is not specified, Rally assumes that you want to benchmark against the Elasticsearch main version.

 Example: If you want to benchmark Elasticsearch 6.2.4, run the following command: